pastillilabs/xylitol/README.md

 An important design goal is also that Xylitol and the application model based on it can be directly used from both C++ & QML.

-Currently the project is only qmake based and actively used on Qt 5.6 (Sailfish OS) & 5.15 (Android, Linux, Windows).
-It should compile and work, but is not actively used, also on 6.x.
-CMake support will follow later.
+Currently the project is tested on cmake only and Qt 6.9.2  (Android, Linux, Windows).
+It should compile and work, but is not actively used, also on 5.x.

 ## Usage